Session Moth Martina: Ring of Honor (2019–2022)

 On 11 September 2019 it was reported that Martina had signed to Ring of Honor (ROH) after turning down a WWE contract following much-hyped tryouts.
 She made her official Ring of Honor debut at their Free Enterprise event on 9 February 2020, when she defeated Sumie Sakai.
 As ROH came to a close Martina was referred to as "The Most Charismatic Women's Wrestler Not In WWE Or AEW."

-AEW Debut
+All Elite Wrestling

-In March 2022 it was revealed that Martina was making her first appearance with AEW on AEW Dark: Elevation in a match against Ruby Soho.
+In March 2022 it was revealed that Martina was making her first appearance with All Elite Wrestling (AEW) on AEW Dark: Elevation in a match against Ruby Soho, who she eventually lost to.